Buying a petrol station in South Africa

 Do petrol station licences transfer automatically when I buy the business?

 No. Fuel retail and site licences issued under the Petroleum Products Act are not automatically transferable.
-A change of operator or ownership generally requires the Controller of Petroleum Products (under the DMRE) to be notified and the licence amended or re-issued.
+A change of operator or ownership generally requires the Controller of Petroleum Products and the petroleum resources department to be notified and the licence amended or reissued.
 Make licence transfer a suspensive condition of your purchase.

 What licences does a petrol station need in South Africa?

 Two key licences under the Petroleum Products Act: a site licence (attached to the physical premises) and a retail licence (held by the operator who sells fuel to the public).
-Both are administered by the DMRE.
+Current government structures point to the Department of Mineral and Petroleum Resources, while some forms and public service pages still use older DMRE naming.
 The station will also need the usual business permits, environmental authorisations and, if it sells food or liquor, the relevant municipal and liquor licences.

-How long does a DMRE licence transfer take?
+How long does a petrol station licence transfer take?

 Why are petrol station financials harder to verify?